sabrinajad/Deploy-App-On-Private-GKE-ITI-GCP-Project/terraform/README.md

 - Restricted subnet didnt have access to internet.
 - Only the management subnet can connect to the gke cluster.
 - Deployment exposed to public internet with a public HTTP load balancer.
+- The image deployed on GKE come from GCR or Artifacts registry.
 - I create a custom SA and attach it to my nodes (I didnt use default compute service account while creating the gke cluster).

 ## Command and steps: